KofiSmith/Python-Game-Dev/Dino Jump Game/README.md

 3. Improve the asset arts
 4. Organize the codes by putting separate functionalities into separate files
 5. Add UI to the game
-6. Add suitable comments to the codes, etc.
+6. Add suitable comments to the codes
+7. Simple txt database for score keeping
+8. Any helpful contribution is welcome